drcandacemakedamoore/cleanX/paper.md

 # Summary

-Radiological images of various anatomy are part of the diagnostic work-up for millions of patients for indications as diverse as trauma, infection, and malignancies, to name a few.
-A considerable amount of time and resources have gone into developing an automated diagnostic interpretation of these images.
-The purpose of this library is to help scientists, medical professionals, and programmers create better datasets to create algorithms related to X-rays, MRIs or CTs.
+Radiological images of various anatomy are part of the diagnostic work-up for millions of patients for diverse indications.
+A considerable amount of time and resources have gone into the effort to develop automated diagnostic interpretation of these images.
+The purpose of this library is to help scientists, medical professionals, and programmers create better datasets upon which algorithms related to X-rays, MRIs or CTs can be based.
 CleanX is a Python package for data cleaning that was developed for radiology AI.